jsenzel1/screenshotJournal/README.md

 ## A visual journal through screenshots
 ### takes a screenshot every day (I have mine set at 4 o' clock)
 ### made with github pages, p5, python, and uh what else, that's it I think, does cron count as a framework?
+### inspired by the screenshots in Ian cheng's "Emissary's Guide to Worlding"

 # make your own